bpcommunity/blackpearl-aio/README.md

 It is expected that the package works with any device capable.

+# Recomendations
+We recomend the package usage with some configurations:

+* FAT32 (SD card)
+* emuMMC (partition or file based)
+* OFW access via hekate->reboot->OFW

+The package expects that you use it on that way.
+To open HBMenu, hold R and open the Album.
+To acess SysNAND directly from `hekate`, select reboot->OFW on the main screen.

 ## Packages on Release

 We provide an AIO package named BlackPearl as the infamous ship from Captain